Travel By Bus In Thailand

 Changing And Refunding Tickets

-You can only change a ticket once and it's free of charge.
+You can only change a ticket once, and it's free of charge.
 Note that tickets that have been changed, cannot be refunded.
 There is a 10% refund fee.
-Both changing and refunding tickets must be done before 3 pm on the day of travel.
+Both changing and refunding tickets must be done at least 4 hours before the departure time.
+At some ticket offices outside of Bangkok, changing and refunding tickets must be done before 3pm on the day of travel.